Rana-Faraz/next-drizzle-shadcn/README.md

 ## Features

 - Marketing landing page (`/`) with animated Terminal element
-- Dashboard pages with CRUD operations on users/teams
-- Basic RBAC with Owner and Member roles
 - Email/password authentication with JWTs stored to cookies
 - Global middleware to protect logged-in routes
 - Local middleware to protect Server Actions or validate Zod schemas
-- Activity logging system for any user events

 ## Tech Stack